ghliew/stockanalysis/README.md

 # Stock Brew ☕
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/ghliew/stockbrew)

 *Rule No.1: Never lose money.
-Rule No. 2: Never forget rule No.1." - Warren Buffett* \n In order to not lose money in the stock market, it is really important to both enter the market at the right time and take profit when necessary.
+Rule No. 2: Never forget rule No.1." - Warren Buffett* <br/>
+In order to not lose money in the stock market, it is really important to both enter the market at the right time and take profit when necessary.

 ## Features